o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 **JobParameterMap**

-The `JobParameterMap` is a `Dictionary` of `Numbers` to `Strings`\.
-This is a map data structure that holds parameters that are passed into a job for `ProcessJob` requests\.
-These parameters can optionally be set during the create job function of the builder so that they are passed along to the `ProcessJobFunction`\.
-The values \(key and value\) are arbitrary and it is up to the builder on how to use them\.
+The `JobParameterMap` is a `Dictionary` of `Numbers` to `Strings`.
+This is a map data structure that holds parameters that are passed into a job for `ProcessJob` requests.
+These parameters can optionally be set during the create job function of the builder so that they are passed along to the `ProcessJobFunction`.
+The values (key and value) are arbitrary and it is up to the builder on how to use them.

 **Example:**